sidharthvinod24/JiBaBoom/README.md

 1. Go to VSCode
 2. Open Command Palette (`Ctrl+Shift+P`)
 3. Type `Git: Clone`
-4. Copy and paste your team's repository url `https://github.com/ADES-FSP/jibaboom-TEAMNAME`
+4. Copy and paste your team's repository url (e.g. `https://github.com/ADES-FSP/jibaboom-TEAMNAME`)
 5. Choose where you want the folder to be downloaded to.
 6. Clone.
 Done.